tripartie/tpdk/java/docs/NotificationApi.md

 <a id="apiPersonasPersonaIdnotificationsIdPatch"></a>
 # **apiPersonasPersonaIdnotificationsIdPatch**
-> NotificationRead apiPersonasPersonaIdnotificationsIdPatch(personaId, id, notificationUpdate)
+> NotificationRead apiPersonasPersonaIdnotificationsIdPatch(personaId, id, notificationUpdate).execute();

 Mark as read/unread a notification for Persona